include-what-you-use/include-what-you-use/README.md

 ```
   Foo* GetSingletonObject();   // Foo is defined in foo.h
 ```
-If you write GetSingletonObject()->methodOnFoo(), are you "using" Foo::methodOnFoo, such that you should #include foo.h?
+If you write `GetSingletonObject()->methodOnFoo()`, are you "using" `Foo::methodOnFoo`, such that you should #include foo.h?
 Or are you supposed to be able to operate on the results of GetSingletonObject without needing to #include the definition of the returned type?
 The answer is: it depends on the author intent.
 Sometimes the author is willing to provide the definition of the return type, sometimes it is not.

 #### Re-Exporting ####

 When the author of a file is providing a definition of a symbol from somewhere else, we say that the file is "re-exporting" that symbol.
 In the first OutputEmitter example, we say that foo.h is re-exporting ostream.
-As a result, people who #include foo.h get a definition of ostream along for free, even if they don't directly #include <ostream> themselves.
+As a result, people who #include foo.h get a definition of ostream along for free, even if they don't directly `#include <ostream>` themselves.
 Another way of thinking about it is: if file A re-exports symbol B, we can pretend that A defines B, even if it doesn't.

 (In an ideal world, we'd have a very fine-grained concept: "File A re-exports symbol S when it's used in the context of typedef T function F, or ...," but in reality, we have the much looser concept "file A re-exports all symbols from file B.")